amessbee/second-invite/README.md

 # Agoric Dapp Starter: Med Rec

-Med Rec is a simple Dapp for the [Agoric smart contract platform](https://docs.agoric.com/) that permits users to add medical records, in particular patient data, to Agoric blockchain.
-Users are given a simple form in which to enter patient's personal and medical information, and this data is sent to the contract to be added to the Agoric VStorage.
+Med Rec is a simple Dapp for the [Agoric smart contract platform](https://docs.agoric.com/) that permits users to add medical records, in particular certificate data, to Agoric blockchain.
+Users are given a simple form in which to enter Certificate's personal and medical information, and this data is sent to the contract to be added to the Agoric VStorage.

 _Note that this is a toy example dapp with no consideration made for privacy of sensitive information.
 All entered data maybe publicly visible depending on the hosting network of this dapp._